gryzus24/anki-dodawacz/README.md

 ### MacOS:

 Check whether you have Python 3 installed by opening the Terminal app and typing `python3 -V`<br>
 If you see a version that is >=3.7 it means you can use the Linux command to download the program into the directory you are currently in.
-You can change the directory by typing `cd [directory name]`
+You can change the directory by typing `cd {directory name}`

 ### Updating
 To update the program to the latest tag with your `cards.txt` and configuration preserved use:<br>